anilvermavns/Tab-/README.md

-The deployment follows the planned rollout schedule for GB and MB branches Offline devices will automatically install the application upon reconnecting to the network BYOD users are advised to manually install updates when prompted on their devices Is there something specific you'd like to do with this repository or file?
-I can help you with:
+The deployment follows the planned rollout schedule for GB and MB branches Offline devices will automatically install the application upon reconnecting to the network BYOD users are advised to manually install updates when prompted on their devices.